 Not just yet.
-Unfortunately, this will have to be a business as usual setlist simply because of the time since we´ve brought Chris in has been extremely busy with him learning all the songs and solos.
-The surprises will come in time, we´ve discussed songs that people haven´t heard Megadeth do for quite a while.
-The thing is to get the boy comfortable, get him on stage and get the band to come together.
+Unfortunately, this will have to be a business as usual setlist simply because the time since we´ve brought Chris in has been extremely busy with him learning all the songs and solos.
+The surprises will come in time; we´ve discussed songs that people haven´t heard Megadeth do for quite a while.
+The thing is to get the boy comfortable, get him on stage, and get the band to come together.

-You did your own live debut with Megadeth in 2006 in a such exotic place as Dubai.
-How did it feel to play your first show with a in a Middle Eastern country?
+You did your own live debut with Megadeth in 2006 in such an exotic place as Dubai.
+How did it feel to play your first show in a Middle Eastern country?

 It made perfect sense to me.
 Join Megadeth, go across the world.
-It makes more sense now, this is truly and international band.
+It makes more sense now.
+This is truly an international band.

 It was really nice.
-It was good to see it and it was a strange time because the Gulf war was kinda still moving along.
+It was good to see it, and it was a strange time because the Gulf war was kind of still moving along.
 Being 50 miles away from Bagdad is strange conceptually but not very strange once you´re there.
 I think Dubai itself was a very interesting place, reminds me of a summer camp I went to when I was 13.
-The teacher was setting it up and I went to work there, boys on one side of the camp and girl on the other and they didn´t figure out how to keep them apart so everyone was going back and forth doing what young people do.
-Next year they figured it all out and there were people watching and everything.
-I think Dubai is in that stage, they´re building it with freedom coming on but it´s a matter of time before you get all these little cities and then they will figure out if it´s gonna work or not.
+The teacher was setting it up, and I went to work there, boys on one side of the camp and girl on the other, and they didn´t figure out how to keep them apart, so everyone was going back and forth doing what young people do.
+Next year they figured it all out, and there were people watching and everything.
+I think Dubai is in that stage; they´re building it with freedom coming on, but it´s a matter of time before you get all these little cities, and then they will figure out if it´s gonna work or not.

 Is there any city in the world that you´re looking forward to playing in more than anywhere else?

 I can´t say.
-I love the big cities.
-I always love playing London.
-Can´t remember where we´re playing but it´s a new one and I´ve been wanting to play there for a while.
-Then some places where I´ve played five times and it seems familiar to me.
-It gets nostalgic by this point and I get a charge out of that.
-Every show stands on its own but the big cities are always memorable because of the periphery, what hangs around the edges.
-The audience is always the same and is exciting to see so what you do around a gig is what decides if it becomes memorable or not.
+I love big cities.
+I always love playing in London.
+I can´t remember where we´re playing, but it´s a new one, and I´ve wanted to play there for a while.
+Then some places where I´ve played five times, and it seems familiar to me.
+It gets nostalgic by this point, and I get a charge out of that.
+Every show stands on its own, but the big cities are always memorable because of the periphery, which hangs around the edges.
+The audience is always the same and is exciting to see, so what you do around a gig is what decides if it becomes memorable or not.

-I´ve heard that your favorite place to play is Madison Square Garden in New York.
-How many times you ahve played there?
+I´ve heard that your favorite place to play in Madison Square Garden in New York.
+How many times have you played there?

 Once.
 I only did it once.